Seal-Robust KCR: A Robust Kuzushiji Character Recognition Framework under Seal Interference: Proposed Method

 \subsection{Kuzushiji Document Restoration}

-To mitigate interference from red seals, we propose a training-free and efficient color-based seal removal method.
-Given an input document image $I \in \mathbb{R}^{H \times W \times 3}$, let $R$, $G$, and $B$ denote the RGB channel intensities of a pixel.
-Because red seals typically present a higher red-channel intensity than the green and blue channels, we detect seal regions using a thresholding rule based on channel ratios.
-Specifically, a pixel is classified as a red-seal candidate if it satisfies:
+To mitigate interference caused by red seals, we propose a training-free, color-based thresholding algorithm for document restoration.
+Given an input document image $I \in \mathbb{R}^{H \times W \times 3}$, let $R$, $G$, and $B$ denote the RGB (red, green, and blue) channel intensities at each pixel.
+Since seal regions typically exhibit stronger responses in the red channel than in the green and blue channels, they are detected using a channel-ratio-based thresholding rule.
+Specifically, a pixel is classified as a red seal candidate if it satisfies:

-where $\tau_r$ is the minimum red-channel intensity threshold, and $(\tau_{rg}, \tau_{rb})$ control the dominance of the red channel relative to the green and blue channels, respectively.
-This criterion reduces false positives from non-seal reddish regions while retaining the majority of seal pixels.
-The resulting binary mask $M$ can be optionally refined using morphological dilation to expand the mask boundaries and compensate for color bleeding from seal ink into surrounding regions.
-We then remove the detected seal areas via image inpainting:
+where $\tau_r$ denotes the minimum red channel intensity threshold, while $\tau_{rg}$ and $\tau_{rb}$ control the dominance of the red channel over the green and blue channels, respectively.
+This rule helps suppress false positives caused by non-seal reddish regions while preserving most seal candidate pixels.

+The resulting binary mask $M$ is further refined using morphological dilation to slightly expand the detected seal boundaries and compensate for color bleeding around seal edges.
+In this work, a $3 \times 3$ square kernel with a single dilation iteration is used by default.
+The detected seal regions are subsequently removed through image inpainting:

 where $\rho$ denotes the inpainting radius.
-We use OpenCV implementations of Telea’s fast marching method~\cite{telea2004image} and the Navier-Stokes-based approach~\cite{bertalmio2001navier}, which propagate surrounding texture and structural cues into masked regions to produce visually plausible reconstructions.
+We adopt Telea’s fast marching-based image inpainting method~\cite{telea2004image}, which efficiently propagates surrounding image structures into the masked regions and is well suited for lightweight document restoration without requiring additional training.